open-socialism/open-socialism-site/introduction.md

 #### The Middle Class

 The middle class have a moderate amount of wealth and power which allows them to live very comfortably.
-The attain this by being of use to the ruling class and supporting their rule against the working class.
+They attain this by being of use to the ruling class and supporting their rule against the working class.

 #### The Working Class